labscript-suite/labscript-devices/docs/source/devices/prawnblaster.rst

 ============

 This labscript device controls the `PrawnBlaster <https://github.com/labscript-suite/PrawnBlaster>`_ open-source digital pattern generator based on the `Raspberry Pi Pico <https://www.raspberrypi.org/documentation/rp2040/getting-started/>`_ platform.
+It is designed to produce pseudoclock timing pulses.
+See the companion :doc:`PrawnDO <prawndo>` device for arbitary pulse generation.

 Specifications
 ~~~~~~~~~~~~~~